plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62..md

 ## Drop of Google Translate integration

-plone.app.multilingual had an integration to use Google Translate to translate the content in the `babel_view` (where the content in two languages is shown side-by-side).
+`plone.app.multilingual` had an integration to use Google Translate to translate the content in the `babel_view`, where the content in two languages is shown side-by-side.

 This integration has been removed in Plone 6.2, and has been exchanged by a generic translation service integration.
 See the {ref}`use-an-external-translation-service-label` section for details.